Customizing OpenAPI Output

 Using google.api.field_behavior

-Google provides an field option for defining the behavior of fields that is also supported:
+Google provides a field option for defining the behavior of fields that is also supported:

 import "google/api/field_behavior.proto";